All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Growth Hormone and Glucose

 Growth hormone, at high levels, has anti-insulin properties.
 It can increase hepatic glucose output and reduce peripheral glucose uptake.
-This is why supraphysiological GH levels (as seen with high-dose exogenous HGH) can cause insulin resistance and elevated blood sugar.
+This is why supraphysiological GH levels (as seen with high-dose exogenous HGH) can cause insulin resistance and improved blood sugar.

 Why This Is Not a Problem with Sermorelin